 PIEPC 2021 – Crowdsourcing for Emergencies: Using the Power of the Crowd to Improve Response

-Melissa Swenson, President of CEDR Digital Corps, and Amy Cervene, CEDR’s Training Lead, presented at the Partners in Emergency Preparedness Conference in 2021.
+Melissa Swenson, former President of CEDR Digital Corps, and Amy Cervene, CEDR’s Training Lead, presented at the Partners in Emergency Preparedness Conference in 2021.